bozhinov/bHype/README.md

 + Have a web interface for virtual machine management (Apache + PHP)
 + Have OS templates
 + Include noVNC (regardless of being MPL 2.0)
-+ Use FreeBSD local users across all functionality
++ Use FreeBSD local users across all functionalities
 + Have a way to initialize ZFS storages
 + Have a way to schedule and manage ZFS snapshots (cron ?)
 + Have a way to backup virtual machines / including to a Windows host (rsync)